+Table \ref{tab:minn_p} shows the minimum sample size $n$ observed to obtain a detection rate $DR>99\%$ for $k=50$ true variables.
+We see that all proposed running averages-based methods perform quite well, with the OFSA doing a little better for strong signals.
+The existing online methods we tested (RDA, OPG, SADMM, FOFS, and SOFS) never reached a $DR>99\%$ in our experiments.

-From the numerical experiments, we can draw the conclusion that none of the online methods we tested (RDA, OPG, SADMM, FOFS and SOFS) performs very well in true feature recovery.
-Only the offline Lasso and the proposed running averages based online methods can recover the true signal with high probability.
-When the signal is weak ($\beta=0.01$), although the running averages methods need a large sample size $n$ to recover the weak true signal, they outperform the batch learning methods and the other online methods in our experiment.
+From the numerical experiments, we can conclude that none of the existing online methods we tested (RDA, OPG, SADMM, FOFS, and SOFS) performs very well in true feature recovery.
+Only the offline Lasso and the proposed running averages-based methods can recover the true signal.
+When the signal is weak ($\beta=0.01$), although the running averages methods need a large sample size $n$ to recover the weak true signal, they outperform the batch learning methods and the other online methods in our experiments.

-In prediction, most methods do well except in regression the existing methods (Lasso, TSGD and SADMM) don't work well when the signal is strong.
-In contrast, the proposed running averages perform very well in prediction regardless whether the signal is weak or strong, in both regression and classification.
+In prediction, most methods do well except in regression the existing methods (Lasso, TSGD, and SADMM) don't work well when the signal is strong.
+In contrast, the proposed running averages perform very well in prediction regardless of whether the signal is weak or strong, in both regression and classification.